High profile place-making and regeneration project in the centre of Derby

 The £100m regeneration of the Castleward area is a key element of the City’s ambitious strategic development plan.
 We are creating a brand new, highly sustainable, mixed use neighbourhood on what is currently an unattractive and underused brownfield location on the edge of the city centre.

-Compendium Living has a track record of long term commitment to the places we work and has opened a full-time project office on Canal Street, right in the heart of the regeneration area.
-When building works are underway, the office is open to the public during normal working hours, so that anyone can visit and find out more about the project.
+Compendium Living has a track record of long term commitment to the places we work.
+We have a full-time project office on Canal Street, right in the heart of the regeneration area.
+When building works are underway, this office is open to the public during certain hours, therefore allowing people to drop in and find out more about the project.

-The location of the site means the Castleward redevelopment will significantly improve an important gateway to the city, providing a wider benefit to all residents and visitors to Derby.
+The Castleward redevelopment is also significantly enhancing an important gateway to the city, providing wider benefits to residents and visitors.

 Other features of the regeneration scheme include:

 - A new primary school